cjripple/DH110-SEM1F/assignment06/README.md

 <img width="932" alt="Screen Shot of four differnet fonts" src="https://user-images.githubusercontent.com/91553088/140884554-29682a52-913e-4630-be30-1d6d7739e604.png">

+The rounded corners also look friendlier and more inviting, so I went with the "Search Bar Variation Rounded 2" prototype the second from the right.
+The person I also did the impression test with agreed with me.

 #### Shape Variation

 At this stage, I wanted to test different styles of the search bar.
 I tested rounded shapes and compared them to straight 90-degree corners.